margaretmf/margaretmf.github.io/readinglist.md

 * [Rediscover the Saints: Twenty-Five Questions That Will Change Your Life](https://www.amazon.com/Rediscover-Saints-Twenty-Five-Questions-Change/dp/1929266634) by Matthew Kelly
 * [Belonging and Becoming: Creating a Thriving Family Culture](https://www.amazon.com/Belonging-Becoming-Creating-Thriving-Culture/dp/0830844899) by Mark & Lisa Scandrette
 * [https://www.amazon.com/Living-Learning-John-Dewey-Century/dp/1887917128/ref=sr_1_1?keywords=living+as+learning&qid=1581273186&s=books&sr=1-1](https://www.amazon.com/Living-Learning-John-Dewey-Century/dp/1887917128/ref=sr_1_1?keywords=living+as+learning&qid=1581273186&s=books&sr=1-1) by Jim Garrison, Larry Hickman, & Daisaku Ikeda
+* [the Artist's Rule: Nurturing Your Creative Soul with Monastic Wisdom](The Artist's Rule: Nurturing Your Creative Soul with Monastic Wisdom) by Christine Valters Paintner
+* [The Elements of Journalism: What Newspeople Should Know and the Public Should Expect](https://www.amazon.com/Elements-Journalism-Revised-Updated-3rd/dp/0804136785) by Bill Kovach & Tom Rosenthiel

 ### Books